 The Company Secretary plays a key role in ensuring that effective board procedures are followed and reviewed periodically.
 The Company Secretary is primarily responsible to ensure compliance with the provisions of the Companies Act, 2013 and provisions of all other laws applicable to the Company.
 The Company Secretary ensures that all relevant information, details and documents are made available to the Board of Directors for effective decision-making at the meetings.
 The Company Secretary is also the interface between the Management and Regulatory Authorities for Governance matters.
-All the Directors of the Company Secretary.
+All the Directors of the Company have access to the advice and services of the Company Secretary.